forestgrape/coronavirus/7_social/individual_measures.md

 > Errāre hūmānum est.

-> What if the vaccines companies get things wrong?
+> What if some errata happen with RNA transfection?

 ### Scientific Considerations